Reflections on Community Health Nursing in Shomron (2002-2023), with sources from the academic literature

 Introduction

-My experience as a community health nurse in Shomron from 2002 to 2023 has provided me with deep insights into the role of culturally competent care, trust-building, personal contact, and evidence-based practice in public health.
-Throughout my tenure, I observed the effects of different management styles, the importance of local engagement, and the damage that the a paternalistic attitude does to healthcare delivery.
+The following are insights into the role of culturally competent care, trust-building, personal contact, and evidence-based practice in public health.
+Throughout my tenure as a community health nurse in Shomron from 2002 to 2023 , I observed the importance of trust-building on a local level, the positive effects of collaborative management in which nurses were included in decisions, and the damage that the a paternalistic management style does to healthcare delivery.

-This essay explores these themes while emphasizing the impact of culturally competent nursing on vaccination compliance and overall health outcomes, incorporating research on culturally congruent care (Schim, Doorenbos, Benkert, & Miller, 2007) and the role of religious nurses in healthcare systems (Héliot et al., 2019).
+This essay explores these themes and the positive impact of culturally competent nursing on vaccination compliance (Schim, Doorenbos, Benkert, & Miller, 2007) and the role of religious nurses in healthcare systems (Héliot et al., 2019).

 The Role of Trust and Culturally Competent Care in Public Health

 Imanuel is a largely haredi (ultra-orthodox) community, founded in the late 1980's.
 It is unique in that it has never experienced an outbreak of a vaccine-preventable contagious illness.
 This success, I believe, was largely due to proactive community engagement, a crucial element in effective public health practice (Schim et al., 2007).
-The school nurse who preceded me and who lived here, and myself (after she moved to another town and was no longer working here), consistently reached out to parents who had not completed the vaccination schedule.
+The school nurse who preceded me was a haredi woman who lived in Imanuel and consistently reached out to parents in person at chance meetings in part, shop and synagogue to encourage vaccine compliance

 I organized extra vaccination days in Imanuel and nearby Kedumim.
 By living here and forming relationships with community members, I was able to encourage partial vaccination compliance even among families initially opposed to vaccines.
 Some of these families have several children and large extended families throughout Israel.
 This means that such trust-building may have had a ripple effect in other areas of Israel, among families who had previously refused vaccination.

-Research supports that building trust with patients leads to higher compliance and better health outcomes (Schim et al., 2007; Fu, 2024).
+Any rumor that haredi orthodox Jews do not vaccinate is simply untrue.
+Research supports that building trust with populations leads to higher compliance and better health outcomes (Schim et al., 2007; Fu, 2024).

 The Unique Contribution of Religious Nurses